Can non-native English speakers find TEFL/TESOL work?

 "…should join all teacher training courses, get every important certificate out there, try to be at advanced level for every skill in English, get good references from schools you've worked for so far...."

 If you are competing against native English speakers, you need to show that you can add something extra that they can’t.
 So get as well qualified as you can.
-Consider picking up TESOL certificates that show you have some specialist knowledge in an area students want, such as in teaching business English or teaching English online or consider a course that will give you greater knowledge of teaching English to teenagers or young learners.
+Consider picking up TESOL certificates that show you have some specialist knowledge in an area students want, such as in teaching business English or teaching English grammar, or consider a course that will give you greater knowledge of teaching English to teenagers or young learners.

 Keep studying because English is always changing!